rafael-santiago/zacarias/doc/BUILD.md

 It will build the device driver, the user-mode tool, run some testing and after a successful build you should run ``hefesto --install``.
 Once installed you will be able to start using ``Zacarias`` as your password manager.
+If you are new here it is time to start reading the [user's manual](https://github.com/rafael-santiago/zacarias/blob/master/doc/MANUAL.md).

 [``Back``](#contents)